daattali/shinyjs/README.md

 directly](http://deanattali.com/aboutme#contact), [open an
 issue](https://github.com/daattali/shinyjs/issues) if you want to request a feature/report a bug, or make a pull request if you can contribute.
-I'd like to give a special thanks to the Shiny developers, especially [Joe Cheng](http://www.joecheng.com/) for always answering all my Shiny questions.
+I'd like to give special thanks to the Shiny developers, especially [Joe Cheng](http://www.joecheng.com/) for always answering all my Shiny questions.